MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 ### Command Line Parameters

 **--select <pattern>**
-- Runs only tests that mach the specified pattern
+- Runs only tests that match the specified pattern
-- Example: 'python test_smart_house.py --select light' runs only ligth tests.
+- Example: 'python test_smart_house.py --select light' runs only light tests.

-**--verbose-**
+**--verbose**
 - Lists all variables starting with 'test_' and their types as well as the result of the test suite
 - Demonstrates that only functions are executed, not variables